PyMVPA/PyMVPA/doc/source/index.rst

 large datasets.
 It offers an extensible framework with a high-level interface to a broad range of algorithms for classification, regression, feature selection, data import and export.
-It is designed to integrate well with related software packages, such as scikit-learn_, and MDP_.
-While it is not limited to the neuroimaging domain, it is eminently suited for such datasets.
+It is designed to integrate well with related software packages, such as scikit-learn_, shogun_, MDP_, etc. While it is not limited to the neuroimaging domain, it is eminently suited for such datasets.
 PyMVPA is free software and requires nothing but free-software to run.